lindahua/NumericExtensions.jl/README.md

 Here, full reduction with ``asum``, ``sqsum``, and ``dot`` utilize BLAS level 1 routines, and they achieve *10x* to *40x* speed up.
 Even though BLAS is not used in other cases, we still observe remarkable improvement there, especially for rowwise reduction and when the kernel is a compound of more than one steps (*e.g.*, we notice over *10x* speed up for rowwise squared sum).

+For ``var`` and ``std``, we devise dedicated procedures, where computational steps are very carefully scheduled such that most computation is conducted in a single pass.
+This results in very remarkable speed up, as you can see from the table above.